chro11os/Albion-Maxxing/README.md

 ⚠️ Disclaimer

 This project is for educational and informational purposes only.
 Using bots or third-party tools in Albion Online can result in permanent bans.
 Always respect game rules and ethics.

-Want a version tailored to gathering-only, PvP-maxxing, or a guild-focused variant?